 - Leave to cool completely in the tin as it is quite a damp cake and could collapse.

-- Cream the butter and icing sugar together until well mixed.
+- Cream the butter and cream cheese together until incorporated

 - Add in Baileys.
 Continue mixing for 5 minutes until the icing is light and fluffy.